-Foreword Page 3
+Forward Page 3

 Chapter 1 - Tools You'll Need Page 4

 Chapter 2 - Different Slate Patterns Page 6

 Chapter 3 - Subfloor Requirements Page 9

 Chapter 4 - Layout and Planning Page 12

 Chapter 5 - Thinset - The Adhesive of Choice Page 16

-Chapter 6 - Laying Slate Page 20
+Chapter 6 - Laying Slate Page 19

-Chapter 7 - Cutting Slate Page 24
+Chapter 7 - Cutting Slate Page 23

-Chapter 8 - Grouting Slate Page 28
+Chapter 8 - Grouting Slate Page 27

-Chapter 9 - Removing the Grout Residue Page 34
+Chapter 9 - Removing the Grout Residue Page 33

-Chapter 10 - Sealing Slate Page 42
+Chapter 10 - Sealing Slate Page 41

-Acknowledgments Page 43
+Acknowledgements Page 42

-Foreword:
+Forward:

 My college degree is in Geology - the science that deals with the physical attributes and structure of our planet.
 Here I am on a required field trip to the magnificent Southwest in the summer of 1972.
 Ignore the long hair.
 Rocks, soil, members of the fairer sex and all the other wonders of mountains, canyons and valleys are what I focused my attention on in those formative years of my life.
 To get a geology degree in those days, one had to complete numerous field trips.
 I saw many different rocks at that time, slate being one.
-Slate is a metamorphic rock that starts its life as layers of mud or silt.
-In sedimentary rock, we call this shale.
+Slate is a metamorphic rock that starts its life as layers of mud silt. or sedimentary rock, we call this shale.
 But when you heat and pressurize shale for thousands or millions of years, the chemical structure changes and the rock becomes more dense and crystalline.
 It gets hard, very hard.